-A critical non-conformance raised at an initial certification audit results in an automatic failure of the audit, and your site is required to re-apply for certification (see 10.2).
+A critical non-conformance raised at an initial certification audit results in an automatic failure of the audit, and your site is required to re-apply for certification. (refer to 10.2.)

 9.2 Audit Score

 Based on the evidence collected by the SQF food safety auditor, each applicable clause of the SQF certification food safety audit is automatically scored in the audit report.